pzim-devdata/Tools-for-Linux/VPNautoconnect/README.md

 1. Download the file "VPNautoconnect.sh" in a folder in your Home directory.
-For exemple /home/***your user name***/VPN (*Replace "your user name" by your username folder
+For example /home/***your user name***/VPN (*Replace "your user name" by your username folder
 )